pippinbarr/it-is-as-if-you-were-playing-a-text-adventure/process/journal.md

 So there are some design leads there too as I try to spin up.

 Not on this list but underway is a conversation with Michael B about his feelings about me doing this and especially about me doing this publically.
 Right now he's just "Michael B"ing his way around in this docs, but if I got serious I'd want to include the notes I'm taking on *Cornerstone* etc.

+## Guides for these territories -- Tuesday, 22 April 2025

+### Michael B

+Spent some time just now finishing up the notes I've been taking on ▒▒▒▒▒▒▒▒▒▒▒, Michael B's novella.
+Importantly I've also been going back and forth with Michael about how and whether to work with the world of his story in this game.
+We're both keen on it, I think, but also both a bit trepidatious about the implications - for him whether I'll break or otherwise embarrass the loveliness of what he has; for me... well the same thing, but also the concern of having my hands tied in ways that might make it really hard to progress.
+It remains a good challenge though.

+One thing we kind of both agreed might help was to have as my protagonist someone peripheral who is not in the novella.

+I'm thinking about a Janitor.
+I've been writing poems about janitors for the last few days.

+### Samuel A

+I had a great coffee meeting with Samuel A last week (I think?) where I was trying to get his perspective on the challenge of adapting a novella/world to a text adventure that is actions-only.
+A strange situation.
+It was helpful.
+We settled on a couple of thing I think are good (I have an index card somewhere, I should pop it in here):

+- The idea of this game as a kind of *mime* act.
+Specifically relative to the idea that you *can* tell a story through actions and not through the visibility/legibility of results (except through further actions - well I suppose *reactions* too, but those are somewhat a luxury we don't have in a text adventure?
+Or do we?)
+- The idea of *playing the story to write it* as a way to approach the intimidating writing challenge.
+That is, to sit down and type a first command and then reflect on what the game would respond, what would happen, what is the result.
+And writing notes about all this.
+But at the end only the commands would remain.
+Because you do, fundamentally, need to *know the story* to tell it; there needs to be a story under there.
+The mime needs to know how high the invisible wall is to climb it.

+So those are two quite practical elements.
+So practical that one could imagine just beginning.
+On the other hand it's tough because until Michael puts out his story it's not clear that I can do any of this stuff "in repo" because it would necessarily involve writing out my thoughts about what I'm doing relative to the story.

+### Now what?

+Well the obvious thing is to start trying to play myself in.
+I have a bunch of notes about the novella from a new reading.
+I have a glimpse of a setting and even of a key dramatic moment in the story (an evacuation), but not much more.
+I could try to imagine some fundamental beats and how they'd fit into a text adventure, maybe I need at least the three "acts" in order to comprehend things a little better?

+Yeah.
+And I guess...
+I just do that "secretly" with a folder in the .gitignore for now.